Sunday, December 26, 2010

 "For the past 28 years, I have been reading and studying my Bible.
 I feel "dirty" if I don't read it every day.
 But the Holy Spirit is really working one me...that I should be doing more than just reading or studying the Book.
 I need to do more applying of God's Word.
 Reading is no more than a form of entertainment.
 I do that all the time.
 Studying is just a way of learning and understanding.
 Like what I did in college.
 But applying...that's where true wisdom comes in and Godly changes occur.
 My head is full of knowledge and understanding.
 There is even some wisdom in there.
 But it is all vain if it isn't applied.
 Such as "love your neighbor as yourself."
 I do like them, but I don't love them as I should.
 Or "greet the brethren."
 I barely even greet those that I know and am close to.
 Hmmm!
 Well, after 28 years, it is time to apply the Word of God.
 Not just read it and think that's enough."

 So many of us wonder "what is the will of God for my life?"
-Well, Jesus said that if we love him we would keep his commandments.
+Well, Jesus said that if we loved him, we would keep his commandments.
 What are his commandments?
 That we would love the LORD with all our heart and soul and mind and strength.
 And to love our neighbor as ourself.
 It isn't reading the Bible nor understanding the Bible, it is applying the Bible by doing what it says.
 And that doesn't mean that we just do it in our own power, but that we do it because we love the LORD and want to do his will.

 Those of you who read this blog, will you please pray for me to do God's will and apply His Word?
 And that I would start now and not wait?
 Thanks!